Electronics project notes/Audio notes - microphones

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Stereo/soundstage effects
+Soundstage effects

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Relevant for: fancier serious instrument recording, studios
+Relevant for: fancier serious instrument recording, and arguably any group of voices or instruments.

 • XY pair